bestselfapp/serverless-notification-scheduler/notification-processor-service/README.md

 A NotificationProcessor receives the notification submitter messages and sends the notification.

+Log (append) all messages sent to the user in S3, store notificationType (SMS, push), the message, and the time.

+Adaptive message and adaptive timing need to be applied here, not in the scheduler service.

 ## Build

 The build requires the Github Token so it has access to pull the private npm repos from Github Packages.
 This token is passed into the docker build via the `--build-arg GITHUB_TOKEN` below.
 This token is generated in Github via [this guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages) (when generating for the first time).
 If you already have your token it will be in your `~/npmrc` file, see: